cawfree/nodejs-mobile-react-native-bridge/README.md

 # nodejs-mobile-react-native-bridge
-A high-level wrapper interface to Node.js for React Native.
+A high-level wrapper interface to Node.js for React Native. [watch the talk](https://youtu.be/XDOCDBJsqzI?t=11239)

 ## 🤔 So... what is this?